2394425147/my-findings/Game Development/Audio/FixingUnitysAudioProblem.md

 If you've tried to make rhythm games in Unity, chances are, you'll run into problems using Unity's built-in audio system:

-If you use `AudioSource.Time` to determine the time, you may find it hard to extrapolate time to before the song starts (for a countdown before notes spawn), or after the song ends (to give a brief moment of silence before showing the results).
+If you use `AudioSource.Time` to determine the time, you may find it hard to extrapolate time to before the song starts (for a countdown before notes spawn), or after the song ends (to give a brief moment of silence before showing the results screen).

-On the other hand, `AudioSettings.dspTime`, although providing an accurate timestamp that isn't confined to the range of audio clips, it only points to the **start** position of the current audio buffer, giving the same value across multiple frames.
+On the other hand, `AudioSettings.dspTime` *does* provide an accurate and unconfined timestamp, its values can only be the **start** positions of each audio buffer, causing the same value to be returned across multiple frames.

 Here's a rough depiction of how this works: